 – the above rule also applies to clothing: no need to dress all fancy.
 If you really lived the festas you’ll be going home smelling like a big grilled (and sweaty) sardine and probably with a stain of wine on your shirt.
 So just dress casual and comfortable!

 – this is the time for dancing in the street!
 Without David Bowie or Mick Jagger, granted, but it’s fun to dance in the streets with dozens of other people, even if the quality of the music is not the best.
-Actually… correct that: most of the fun comes from the fact that the music is not great.
+Actually… nevermind that: most of the fun comes from the fact that the music is *not* great.
 Ever heard of pimba?

 – tourists don’t usually make an effort to speak Portuguese and I get that: it can be intimidating.
 But a few words in Portuguese and a smile will go a long way and it melts our little hearts when tourists say things like “obrigado” (thank you) and “por favor” (please).
 Even if you’re a little tipsy and your accent isn’t perfect nobody will care 😉

 Enjoy the festas and don’t forget to get a manjerico!